frsong/tf-examples/README.md

 * The Tiny Shakespeare corpus, which is originally from https://github.com/karpathy/char-rnn and consists of a subset of Shakespeare's works, is used for the char-rnn example.

+* `datasets/images/wsp_arch.png` is a black-and-white photo of Washington Square Park in New York City used for the random filter example.

 ## Linear regression with the Iris dataset

 * `iris_linreg_np.py` implements linear regression in NumPy with batch gradient descent, i.e., each gradient is computed on the entire dataset.
 It hardly needs to be said (but I'll say it anyway) that this is not a good way to do linear regression for real data.